Monday, January 17, 2011

 And if that wasn't enough adventure, my daughter's friend came over.
 She has a dog, and Zeus just loved her.
 She lets him lick her face, something we don't do.
 He had a great time moving from between the three of us to get petted.
 Then we decided it was time to let him out.
 I've let him out once before without his leash, and he handled that just fine.
 I don't have a fence yet, but he is a well behaved dog and does come when called.
 We let him out again without the leash, and he bolted.
 I called for him, but it didn't work.

-We had a panic, and I decided to I take the car to follow our regular walking path.
-The girls decided to look for him in the alley.
+We had a panic, and I decided to take the car to follow our regular walking path.
+The girls decided to walk and look for him in the alley.
 I went back home, to see if the girls had found him.
 They hadn't.

 We decided to try again, again with me driving, and them looking on foot.
 The girls went out.
 As I was about to go to my car, I heard a bark, and wasn't sure it was him, but I decided to call again.
 Yelling out loud in the neighborhood, bothering the neighbors and drawing attention to my predicament, isn't something I like to do, but desperate circumstances called for it.
 It turns out that my daughter had seen him, and was chasing him, and he ran straight to the yard, and when I called him, he went right in the house!